 Reach Passive Candidates

-One of the biggest challenges in recruiting is finding the best candidates who are not actively looking for a job.
+One of the biggest challenges in recruiting is finding the best candidates who are not actively job seekers.
 In many cases, these candidates are already employed and may not be actively searching for new opportunities.

 However, social media has made it easier for businesses to reach passive candidates who may be interested in new job opportunities.